paws of wisdom reactivity starter bundle

 #9 - Use X-pens Or Baby Gates If Needed

-If the crate has become too negatively loaded, don’t be afraid to hit pause.
-Great alternatives are x-pens, baby gates, or a calm room that doesn't trigger past associations.
+If the crate has become too negatively loaded, don’t be afraid to hit pause on it.
+Great alternatives include x-pens, baby gates, or setting up a calm, low-stimulation room that avoids triggering past associations.

-The goal is safety and relaxation — the method can be flexible.
+The goal is calmness, safety, and regulation.
+And the method can (and should) be flexible to fit your dog.

 #10 - Don’t Rush It